UU-IMAU/python-for-lunch/docs/talks/index.md

 _Titles are placeholder._

-- 2025-11-13 | "Taming the Scheduler: Primer and Good Practices for Slurm on HPC Systems" by Lucas Esclapez [(:material-github: Discussion)](https://github.com/UU-IMAU/python-for-lunch/issues/30)
-    - Abstract: State-of-the-art climate research increasingly depends on high-performance computing (HPC) platforms to process large datasets and to run simulations of ever more complex models.
-Unlike personal computers, HPC systems provide a shared pool of computational resources accessed by many users simultaneously.
-Efficient and fair use of these resources is managed by a scheduler — a key component that can be both powerful and, for new users, somewhat opaque or frustrating.
-In this talk, I will introduce Slurm, one of the most widely used workload managers in the HPC community.
-I will explain how Slurm allocates resources, manages jobs, and maintains system efficiency.
-The session will also cover good practices for submitting, monitoring jobs and optimizing resource usage.
 - 2025-11-27 | _No Python for Lunch (normal lunch talk instead!)_
 - 2025-12-11 | "PyGMT: a powerful mapping alternative to cartopy" by Reint Fischer [(:material-github: Discussion)](https://github.com/UU-IMAU/python-for-lunch/issues/43)